FAQs

 How do I book a reservation and why do I have to “interview” in order to become a guest at your ranch?

 This is not to say that you need to be in peak condition when you come out here, but being prepared for what’s to come both mentally and physically is a big plus.
 You are certainly welcome to take a ½ day or an off day.
-But our program can be progressive…so we do encourage riders to hang in there to get the most bang for their buck in order to leave with the most tools to become all around hands.
+But our program can be progressive, so we do encourage riders to hang in there to get the most bang for their buck in order to leave with the most tools to become all around hands.

-Is this 7 FULL days of riding?
+Is this 5 FULL days of riding?

 Unfortunately, this is not an option.
 We’ll try to make sure you get everything you need with the time you have with us though!

-What will meals be like?
+What are meals like?

 Not an issue.
 Beginners have less bad habits to break and that can be an advantage!